 Place your welding hood on the head and then adjust the tension and position of side knobs to fit the size of your head.
 A proper adjustment and fit go a long way to a great weld.

 Use the welding gloves and put them on the hands.
 The arc flash will not only be hot, but also the stinger will become warm if you continue using it.
-The stinger of the weld will be the holder of the welding rod.
+The stinger of the weld will be the holder of the welding rod. also don’t forget to wear the knee pads and best welding boots for the maximum safety.

-Tacking and function of the Welder
+Tacking and Function of the Welder

 Place your grounding lock of the welder unit on the metal you would like to join.
 Ensure that this connection is stable.
 In case the clamp is loose, you will realize by welding, or you will have a heck of the electrical shock from the welder.